-The War Memorial Park in Coventry was officially opened in 1921 to honour the lives lost during World War One however building continued on the development until 1927.
-Covering an area of approximately 49 hectares, the park is segregated into 2 areas, the formal garden which houses the memorial and the sports area.
+The War Memorial Park in Coventry officially opened in 1921 to honour the lives lost during World War I, however construction continued on the development until 1927.
+Covering an area of approximately 49 hectares, the park is segregated into two areas, the formal garden which houses the memorial and the sports area.
 The park is well utilised by the residents and Coventry City Council elected to provide a water park play feature which is known as the Splash N Play Park.

 Other facilities at in the park include a pitch and putt golf course, tennis courts, football pitches, green bowls and a putting green.